Employer Health Payroll Tax

 Charities and non-profits will have an exemption from the tax on the first $1.5 million in payroll per location.
 For locations with payrolls between $1.5 and $4.5 million, the tax is levied at 2.925% on total payroll minus the $1.5 million.
 For locations with more than $4.5 million in payroll, the tax is levied at 1.95% on the total payroll.

 Business and non-profits with tax owing will have to register and file an annual employer health tax return.
-Most businesses and non-profits will be required to pay the tax quarterly with the tax return due on March 31.
+Most businesses and non-profits will be required to pay the tax quarterly with the tax return due on March 31 of 2020 and each year beyond.